rouroulike/clash/clash-as-a-daemon.md

     network_mode: "bridge" # or "host" on Linux
 ```

-Save as `docker-compose.yaml`, create `config.yaml` in the same directory and run below commands to get Clash up:
+Save as `docker-compose.yaml`, create `config.yaml` in the same directory, and run the below commands to get Clash up:

 ```
 $ docker-compose up -d